AmitBar2001/pg-dump-restore-node-wrapper/readme.md

 # pg-dump-restore-node-wrapper

+forked from @endodata

-This very small utility that includes pg_dump and pg_restore binaries for Windows and macOS, taken from Postgres 13.4.
+This very small utility that includes pg_dump and pg_restore binaries for Windows and macOS, taken from Postgres 14.
 DLLs and dylibs are also included, making the binaries standalone.

 A thin CLI wrapper is also provided.